Audit committee oversight responsibilities

 It is important for the audit committee to assess whether internal audit’s priorities, such as monitoring critical controls and developing an audit plan focused on risks identified in the ERM program, are aligned with those of the audit committee.
 At some companies, internal audit evaluates and considers suggestions to improve operations and processes.
 The audit committee should play a role in helping determine the balance between compliance and operational audits, as appropriate.

-The audit committee should understand and approve the internal audit plan and determine if the CAE has a sufficient budget and related resources to execute against it.
-As part of this review, the committee should evaluate the enterprisewide ERM program and the alignment of risks with the internal audit plan.
-The audit committee should also evaluate the progress and results of the internal audit plan against the original plans, the extent to which the plan benefits from emerging technology, and how it adapts to changes in risks.
+The audit committee should provide input and review the internal audit strategy for alignment with the company’s strategic objectives.
+At least annually, the audit committee should understand and approve the internal audit plan and determine if the CAE has sufficient budget and related resources (talent and technological) to execute against it.
+As part of this review, the committee should evaluate the enterprise-wide ERM program, the level of coordination and collaboration between the two programs, and the alignment of risks with the internal audit plan.
+The audit committee should also evaluate the progress and results of the internal audit plan against the original plan, how it adapts to changes in risk, the extent to which the plan benefits from emerging technology, and the mix of assurance and advisory engagements.

-The committee can perform annual evaluations of the CAE and understand internal audit staffing, funding, succession planning, and adequacy of resources.
-In determining adequacy of resources, audit committees often consider the structure (for example, whether the group is in-house, co-sourced, or outsourced), and whether the CAE and staff are adequately compensated.
+The audit committee should perform annual evaluations of the CAE and understand internal audit staffing, funding, succession planning, and adequacy of resources.
+In determining adequacy of resources, audit committees often consider the structure (i.e., whether the group is in-house, co-sourced, or outsourced), and whether the CAE and staff are adequately compensated.
 The committee can consider performing peer benchmarking of the company’s internal audit function to compare relevant metrics.

 Ethics and compliance